-Six years ago, Renée King-Sonnen fell in love with, and married, a fourth generation cattle rancher.
+Renée King-Sonnen fell in love with, and married, a fourth generation cattle rancher in 2010.
 She moved from suburbia to 96 acres of Texas pasture where she soon discovered she had fallen in love with the herd of cattle who lived there, too.
 Fascinated by the animals, Renée began spending a lot of time on the range with them, getting to know their individual personalities, and observing deep bonds between the cows and their calves, as well as the friendships and affection displayed between herd mates.
 Her heart broke every time the calves were loaded up for auction and their imminent slaughter.

 “The experience of watching them leave, the mamas wailing for a week, and the absence of their souls in the pasture haunted me.
 I’ve cried so many times over this that he has tried to hide the fact he is doing it but I always knew because of the wailing that the momma cows do when they lose their babies and can’t find them.”

-Renée bought the cow she calls Rowdy Girl as a calf for $300 from her husband.
+Renée bought the cow she calls Rowdy Girl as a calf for $300 from another rancher that her husband told her about.
 She bottle-fed her and gave her all the love, nurturing and protection she wished she could give to all of the calves born on the ranch.
 A few years later, Rowdy Girl gave birth to her own calf, Houdini, so named for her early ability to escape from the property and go wandering.
 In fact, she escaped so many times that Renee’s husband told her they would have to sell Houdini.
 Renée refused.
 She had already gone vegan by that time, and she thought about finding a new home for Rowdy and Houdini at a farm sanctuary.
 But her heart kept telling her that what she really wanted was to convert the ranch into her own farm sanctuary, and save all of the cattle in her husband’s herd, as well as pigs, chickens and other farmed animals in need.
 Thus was born Rowdy Girl Sanctuary.
-You can follow them on facebook, and also get updates at Vegan Journal of a Rancher’s Wife.
+You can follow them on facebook, and also get updates at the Rowdy Girl Sanctuary Instagram page.